Jump to Site Map | Skip Navigation and read main content

 One of the founding editors at Cerise Press (2009-13), she served as a corresponding editor for Mãnoa (2012-14).

-Read some of her recent poetry at Poetry Northwest, The Literary Review, Antioch Review, and Michigan Quarterly Review.
+Read some of her recent poetry at Poetry London, New Humanist, Poetry Northwest, and Michigan Quarterly Review.

 Find and view her selected poems in the Cahiers at the Columbia Institute for Ideas and Imagination.